 New technologies and industries led to lucrative stocks.
 Plus, the economic boom pushed up the price of older stocks.
-Consequently, interest in the stock market increased as average people bought equities.
+Consequently, interest in the stock market increased as ordinary people bought equities.

 A poorly regulated stock market magnified the effects of the bubble.
 For instance, many investors bought the stock on “margin.”
 To elaborate, an investor could buy $100 worth of stock by putting as little as 10% or $10 down.

 The hope was that rising stock prices would allow the investor to sell the sock and pay the lender back at a price.
-However, many investors could not pay the loans off when the market crashed.
+However, many investors could not pay off loans when the market crashed.

 What Events Led to the Stock Market Crash of 1929?